baremetalhelp/baremetal.help/docs/docs/intro.md

 You'll run this at most once, preferably in a new, empty AWS Account.
 You do not actually need to run these stacks at all.
 You can do everything in the console or the AWS CLI if you wish.
-But it's a big deal if this is done repeatably and consistently, the BareMetal way.
+But it's a big deal if this is done repeatably and consistently, the BareMetal way, because a lot of the features you'll be adding in the features track rely on this stuff being set up right.

 ```mermaid
 stateDiagram-v2